MantejGill/research/content/jobs/HPE R&D/index.md

 url: 'https://www.hpe.com/in/en/home.html'
 ---

-My current role is of a Data Science researcher and an ML Engineer.
-I work in the <a href="https://www.hpe.com/in/en/solutions/infosight.html">HPE Infosight AIOps</a> team, where I :
+I work in the <a href="https://www.hpe.com/in/en/solutions/infosight.html">HPE Infosight AIOps</a> team as a Data Science researcher and an ML Engineer.

 <ul>
 <li>Data Science use-cases: